All Products

 voice = "longanyang"

-# Instantiate SpeechSynthesizer and pass request parameters such as model and voice in the constructor.
+# Instantiate SpeechSynthesizer and pass request parameters such as model and voice in the constructor

 synthesizer = SpeechSynthesizer(model=model, voice=voice)

-audio = synthesizer.call("What is the weather like today?")
+audio = synthesizer.call("How is the weather today?")

-print('[Metric] Request ID: {}, First-packet latency: {} ms'.format(
+print('[Metric] requestId: {}, first-package delay: {} ms'.format(

 synthesizer.get_last_request_id(),